joranbeasley/searchable_collection/Docs/src/api_docs.rst

 .. py:classmethod:: SearchableCollection.find_one_where(**query_conditions)

-   :param dict query_conditions: keyword pairs that describe the current search criteria, SEE ALSO: :ref:`QUERY ARGUMENTS<query_reference>`
+   :param query_conditions: keyword pairs that describe the current search criteria
+   :type query_conditions: SEE: :ref:`QUERY ARGUMENTS<query_reference>`
    :return: A single match from the collection (the *first* match found), *or None if no match is found*

     search the collection and return the first item that matches our search criteria